ThinkGeek says goodbye with a 50%-off sitewide sale

 Here's one you'd be smart to buy: Thousandshores (via Amazon) has the iClever IC-BS03 Power Strip (white) for $19.99 when you apply promo code IC6A6UCN at checkout.
 Regular price: $25.

 In addition to six AC outlets with 4,320 joules' worth of surge protection, the IC-BS03 offers six smart USB ports (meaning they automatically detect what's plugged in and deliver power accordingly).
-The 6-foot power cord is nice as well; many power strips have much shorter cords, which can be a hassle.
+The 6-foot power cord is nice as well.
+Many power strips have much shorter cords, which can be a hassle.

 My only real complaint is that the outlets are all in a close row, so not especially accommodating to oversize plugs (aka wall warts).
 But if that's not a concern, this is a solid deal on a solid surge protector.